Fine Gardening Project Guides

 Corn feeds heavily through a shallow root system.
 Take care not to disturb it, especially if you are growing crops between the rows.
 Photo: Pam Spaulding

 You can give seeds a jump by presprouting them.
 Soak them in warm water for several hours (but not overnight, or they will rot).
 Drain and rinse the seeds well, and put them in a warm place with gentle bottom heat.
 Rinse and drain the seeds every 12 hours.
-A suitably sized canning jar, the lid replaced with a disk of the window screen, is ideal for this purpose.
+A suitably sized canning jar, with a disk of the window screen replacing the lid, is ideal for this purpose.
 You want a tiny white root emerging from about half the seeds.
 If you let all of them sprout, you’ll wind up having a tangle and risk damage.
 The sprouting takes three days at most.

 The sprouted seed must be planted immediately; if not, it will become tangled and impossible to plant without damage.
 Newly planted corn must never be allowed to dry out.